pdineshsampathram-spec/avotangi-whatsapp-ai/README.md

 ---

-## 🧪 Example Conversation

-**User**

-> I need comfortable shoes for office use

-**System behavior**

-1. Extracts intent
-2. Stores preferences
-3. Scores products
-4. Sends curated recommendations
-5. Prompts for further refinement

----

-## 🚧 Known Limitations

-* Optimized mainly for text input
-* Product scoring is rule-based
-* Google Sheets is not ideal for very large scale
-* Requires WhatsApp Business approval

----

-## 🔮 Future Improvements

-* vector-based product search
-* RAG with product embeddings
-* cart recovery automation
-* multilingual support
-* customer lifetime value tracking
-* real-time inventory filtering

----

 ## 👨‍💻 Author

 **Dinesh**

-If this project helped you, consider giving the repository a star.
+If you found this project useful, consider giving the repository a star.

 ---

 ## 📜 License

-This project is intended for educational and demonstration purposes.
-Replace credentials and implement proper data protection before using in production.
+This project is provided for educational and demonstration purposes.
+Replace credentials and implement proper data protection before production deployment.